What Is Matzo?

 When Is Matzo Served?

-We spoke to Gloria Mezikofsky, a Taste of Home Field Editor, who shared some background on what it means to celebrate Passover.
+We spoke to Gloria Mezikofsky, a Taste of Home Community Cook, who shared some background on what it means to celebrate Passover.
 “Passover celebrates the exodus of the Jewish people from slavery under Pharaoh in the land of Egypt to the land of Israel; a new beginning,” she says.

 According to the Torah, when the Egyptian pharaoh finally agreed to free the enslaved Jews, they had to leave—fast.
 With not much time to prepare for their journey, Moses’ people couldn’t afford to wait for dough to rise, and baked their bread unleavened.
 Today, Jews commemorate their ancestors’ flight to freedom by eating this same unleavened cracker-like flatbread.
 This is why it’s forbidden for Jews to eat or keep chametz (leavened grain foods) in the home during Passover.